It's time to say no to loopholes, and yes to responsible, science-based fisheries management.

 By allowing the Magnuson-Stevens Act the ability to continue its success and by focusing on improving the way we manage and access the fishery we will be securing a healthier Gulf ecosystem for years to come.

 And so today, it's time for us to make all the difference for the Gulf of Mexico and the country's other coastal fisheries.
-It's time to say no to loopholes, and yes to responsible, science-based fisheries management.

 Help keep the ocean healthy for sea turtles, polar bears, whales and people like you.